Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 This iconic Anchorage store operated at this same location from 1915 to 2002.

-The store was run by Irving L. Kimball until his death in 1921.
 Following his passing, his wife Della and their daughter Decema ran the store.
-Following the passing of her mother, Decema ran the store until her passing in 2002.
+Following her mother's passing, Decema ran the store until her passing in 2002.

-Did you know that Kimball purchased the land for 500 dollars and his family lived in a tent in the back of the lot while the store was being built?
-An apartment was included on the top floor.
+Kimball purchased the land for 500 dollars and his family lived in a tent in the back of the lot while they built the store.
+The top floor included an apartment.

 The year was 1951

-Did you know that the building pictured above was the beginning of the first drive-in restaurant in Anchorage?
+The building pictured above was the beginning of the first drive-in restaurant in Anchorage.

 Located at 3105 Mountain View drive, Anchorage's first A&W Drive-In would also become home to Timbo and Princess - two live lions who greeted visitors to the restaurant.